rich-iannone/splitr/README.md

 For a Mac OS X installation, there is a [single distribution](http://ready.arl.noaa.gov/hyreg/HYSPLIT_applehysp.php) that has all functionality included.

 Take note of the paths for the HYSPLIT executables and the working directory (in the subfolders 'exec' and 'working').
 You can optionally create additional subfolders for locating HYSPLIT-ready meteorological data files, or, opt to place those in the HYSPLIT working directory.
+The examples below assume a Windows installation of HYSPLIT in the directory `C:\hysplit4\`.
+If working from the examples, please modify the example paths accordingly to match your platform and HYSPLIT folder paths.

 ## Example: HYSPLIT Trajectory Runs